 There is no need to import demo content with the theme.
 It works with all the core WordPress functions, from the customization panel, to widgets, menus and featured post images.
 This really helps inspire confidence and means more time can be devoted to creating content.

-I really like the layout options for displaying front-page post in grid and stream form.
-The modular (widgetized) design makes it easy to add sections to the front page.
-So Mercia would be capable of powering a fairly sizeable publication.
+I really like the layout options for displaying front-page posts in both grid and single stream configurations.
+The modular (widgetized) design makes it easy to add sections to the front page on the fly.
+So Mercia would be capable of powering a fairly sizeable web publication.

 At the same time, the theme can be paired down to a minimum and would work fine for a personal blog.
 All in all, a big thumbs up for Mercia.